 1. Spot the Mekong Irrawaddy dolphin

-Make no mistake, while there is other stuff to do in Kratie, spotting a Mekong Irrawaddy dolphin is a definite highlight.
-The Mekong Irawaddy is a breed of dolphin found specifically in Asian coastal regions, so it’s really something special to see this unique animal in its natural habitat, which local initiatives work hard to protect.
+Make no mistake, while there is other stuff to do in Kratie, spotting this dolphin species is a definite highlight.
+The Mekong Irawaddy is a breed of dolphin found specifically in Asian coastal regions, so it’s really special to see this unique animal in its natural habitat, which local initiatives work hard to protect.
 There’s said to be fewer than 100 Irrawaddy Dolphins in the Kratie stretch of the Mekong, which you can slowly traverse via a wooden boat from the banks of Kampi village, around 1km (0.6 mi) north of town.
 Take note, though, that they are hard to spot since they mostly stay submerged in the water, coming to the surface to breathe for only a matter of seconds.
-If you’re not lucky enough to see a Mekong Irawaddy dolphin, there’s also an array of concrete animal sculptures in town to spot, signifying the abundance of wildlife that once roamed these parts.
+If you’re not lucky enough to see one, there’s also an array of concrete animal sculptures in town to spot, signifying the abundance of wildlife that once roamed these parts.

 2. Check out the Kampi Rapids